-During the year ended December 31, 2014, we used \$0.1 million of cash for purchases of property and equipment.
-During the year ended December 31, 2013, we had no significant purchases of property and equipment.
-During the year ended December 31, 2012, we used \$0.1 million for purchases of property and equipment.
+During each of the three months ended March 31, 2013 and 2014, we used \$3,000 of cash for purchases of property and equipment.

+During the years ended December 31, 2012 and 2013, we used \$0.1 million and \$3,000 of cash, respectively, for purchases of property and equipment.

-Financing Activities
+Net cash provided by financing activities

-During the years ended December 31, 2014 and 2013, net cash provided by financing activities was \$146.9 million and \$22.8 million, respectively.
-Net cash provided by financing activities in the year ended December 31, 2014 consisted of \$94.0 million in net proceeds from our IPO on July 23, 2014 and \$52.9 million from the issuance of Series B and Series C redeemable preferred stock and from the exercise of stock options.
-Net cash provided by financing activities in the year ended December 31, 2013 consisted of \$22.8 million from the issuance of Series A redeemable convertible preferred stock and from the exercise of stock options.
-During the year ended December 31, 2012, net cash provided by financing activities was \$9.0 million, primarily resulting from the net proceeds we received from the issuance of Series A redeemable convertible preferred stock.
+During the three months ended March 31, 2013 and 2014, net cash provided by financing activities was \$5.0 million and \$53.0 million, respectively, primarily resulting from the net proceeds received from the issuance of Series A redeemable convertible preferred stock during the three months ended March 31, 2013 and the net proceeds received from the issuance of Series B and Series C redeemable convertible preferred stock during the three months ended March 31, 2014.

+During the years ended December 31, 2012 and 2013, net cash provided by financing activities was \$9.0 million and \$22.8 million, respectively, primarily resulting from the net proceeds we received from the issuance of Series A redeemable convertible preferred stock during each year.